 Love is the Answer, by Ben Craib, is his debut novel and also the first…

 Kiersten is a newly qualified doctor who lives and works in the USA.
-She won the YA section of the competition with The Ember’s Cure, a fantasy novel.
+She won the YA section of the competition with The Feather Cures: Ignis which is book one of a four-book fantasy novel series.
 She is interviewed by Linda Bennett, Editorial and Creative Director at QuoScript.

-Linda: Congratulations on winning the YA section of the QuoScript NaNoWriMo competition with The Ember’s Cure.
+Linda: Congratulations on winning the YA section of the QuoScript NaNoWriMo competition with The Feather Cures.
 Tell us why you decided to enter the competition.

 Kiersten: I finished the first draft of the novel in April of last year.
 While editing, I started looking for publishing options.
 I reached out to several agents, but none replied, so I decided to change direction and look for competitions especially geared towards new authors.
 The NaNoWriMo backdrop of the QuoScript competition appealed to me.
 I saw you were looking for new MSs with room for editing which would help the authors to grow.
 I also thought requesting “the best 10,000 words,” rather than the usual first 5,000, allowed me to shine.
 Much of the magic is in the latter half of the book, so it was helpful to be able to send excerpts from different chapters.

-Linda: You’ve told me The Ember’s Cure is your debut novel in the sense that it’s the first book you’ll have published.
+Linda: You’ve told me The Feather Cures is your debut novel in the sense that it’s the first book you’ll have published.
 How long have you been writing?
 Have you won other competitions or awards, at school or as a student, say?

 Kiersten: I have always been a storyteller.
 I can look back and find scraps of paper containing very basic stories that I wrote at an early age.
 When I was in fifth grade, I won a nation-wide fantasy writing contest through Scholastic Books.
 I realised then that I could do it – I could be recognised as an author.
 When I was twenty-two, I had my first attempt at writing a full-length book – I started with the NaNoWriMo idea of trying to be consistent and disciplined with my writing.